pughlab/crescent/doc/Runs_Seurat_v3_MultiDatasets_PCA_Clustering_DimReduction.md

 Description
 ================
-Runs Seurat version 3 scRNA-seq data PCA, dimension reduction (UMAP and t-SNE), and Clustering The input is an R object from 'Runs_Seurat_v3_MultiDatasets_Integration.R' script
+Runs Seurat version 3 scRNA-seq data PCA, dimension reduction (UMAP and t-SNE), and Clustering<br />
+The input is an R object from 'Runs_Seurat_v3_MultiDatasets_Integration.R' script

 The pipeline is based on these Seurat tutorials:<br />